-FIGURE A.3.3.33.5 Standard Pressure Proportioner.
+FIGURE A.3.3.33.3 Line Proportioner.

-A.4.1.1 Any portion or all of the inspection, testing, and maintenance can be permitted to be contracted with an inspection, testing, and maintenance service.

-A.4.1.1.1 In order to ensure compliance, the owner should verify that windows, skylights, doors, ventilators, other openings and closures, concealed spaces, unused attics, stair towers, roof houses, and low spaces under buildings do not expose water-filled piping to freezing.
-This should occur prior to the onset of cold weather and periodically thereafter.

-A.4.1.1.3 Examples of designated representatives can include the occupant, management firm, or managing individual through specific provisions in the lease, written use agreement, or management contract.

-A.4.1.2 Other means of freeze protection for water-filled piping including heated valve enclosures, heat tracing, insulation, antifreeze solutions, or other methods are allowed by the applicable installation standard.
+- A.4.1.1.1 In order to ensure compliance, the owner should verify that windows, skylights, doors, ventilators, other openings and closures, concealed spaces, unused attics, stair towers, roof houses, and low spaces under buildings do not expose waterfilled piping to freezing.
+This should occur prior to the onset of cold weather and periodically thereafter. - N A.4.1.1.2.1 Water-based systems rely on the adequacy and ongoing maintenance of drainage systems such as roof drains storm drains and floor drains, during flowing water as part of testing systems.
+These systems are often used for other purposes than fire system testing and are not part of the fire protection system.
+They are often designed and maintained as part of building plumbing systems. - A.4.1.1.3 Examples of designated representatives can include the occupant, management firm, or managing individual through specific provisions in the lease, written use agreement, or management contract. - A.4.1.2 In areas that have the potential for freezing temperatures below the level that can be adequately protected by an allowable antifreeze solution, supplemental heat can be provided when temperatures fall below the level of the antifreeze solution.
+Other means of freeze protection for water-filled piping, including heated valve enclosures, heat tracing, insulation, or other methods, are allowed by the applicable installation standard.
 Installation standards require heat tracing protecting fire protection piping against freezing to be supervised.

-A.4.1.3 The components are not required to be open or exposed.
+- A.4.1.3 The components are not required to be open or exposed.
 Doors, removable panels, or valve pits can be permitted to satisfy the need for accessibility.
-Such equipment should not be obstructed by features such as walls, ducts, columns, direct burial, or stock storage.

-A.4.1.5 Recalled products should be replaced or remedied.
+Such equipment should not be obstructed by features such as walls, ducts, columns, direct burial, or stock storage. - A.4.1.5 Recalled products should be replaced or remedied.
 Remedies include entrance into a program for scheduled replacement.
 Such replacement or remedial product should be installed in accordance with the manufacturer's instructions and the appropriate NFPA installation standards.
 A recalled product is a product subject to a statute or administrative regulation specifically requiring the manufacturer, importer, distributor, wholesaler, or retailer of a product, or any combination of such entities, to recall the product, or a product voluntarily recalled by a combination of such entities.